sciapponi/sciapponi/README.md

-Hi, I'm Stefano, I'm currently an AI Masters student in Bologna. <br>
+Hi, I'm Stefano, I'm currently an AI Master's student. <br>
 This account is mainly used as a protfolio for school projects so you won't find anything truly fancy here.
 <br>Have a nice day!